Natural product: Carbohydrates

-Carbohydrates are an essential energy source for most life forms.
-In addition, polysaccharides formed from simpler carbohydrates are important structural components of many organisms such the cell walls of bacteria and plants.
+Carbohydrates serve as a primary energy source for most life forms.
+Additionally, polysaccharides derived from simpler sugars are vital structural components, forming the cell walls of bacteria and plants.

-Carbohydrate are the products of plant photosynthesis and animal gluconeogenesis.
-Photosynthesis produces initially 3-phosphoglyceraldehyde, a three carbon atom containing sugar (a triose).
-This triose in turn may be converted into glucose (a six carbon atom containing sugar) or a variety of pentoses (five carbon atom containing sugars) through the Calvin cycle.
-In animals, the three carbon precursors lactate or glycerol can be converted into pyruvate which in turn can be converted into carbohydrates in the liver.
+During photosynthesis, plants initially produce 3-phosphoglyceraldehyde, a three-carbon triose.
+This can be converted into glucose (a six-carbon sugar) or various pentoses (five-carbon sugars) through the Calvin cycle.
+In animals, three-carbon precursors like lactate or glycerol are converted into pyruvate, which can then be synthesized into carbohydrates in the liver.